The-Wishlist-Co/docs/Common_Fields/address.md

 `country` - The customer's country.

-`country_code` - The two-letter ISO country code for the customer's country.
+`countryCode` - The two-letter ISO country code for the customer's country.

-`first_name` - The customer's first name.
+`firstName` - The customer's first name.

-`last_name` - The customer's last name.
+`lastName` - The customer's last name.

 `name` - The customer's first and last names.